 Students shall be expected to make up assignments and tests after absences.
-Students will be given a minimum of one day to make up work for each day they are absent (excused or unexcused), with exceptions made due to severe or prolonged illness.
-Please apply professional judgment and ensure communication with students and parents to insure expectations are in place.
+Students will be given at least one day to make up work for each day they are absent (excused or unexcused), with exceptions made due to severe or prolonged illness.
+Please apply professional judgment and ensure communication with student and parents regarding expectations are in place.